kizito9898/IT-Documentation/Powershell/Powershell-Automation.md

 ### Automation in powershell is the process of writing Scripts to perform repetitive IT tasks without manual efforts.
 Instead of clicking through GUI (Active Directory users & Computers) you use powershell Cmdlets to Script the process once and re-use it many times.

- As other Learning administration, makes it easy to get work done faster, avoid repetitive task which leads to burn-out.
+ As a Tier 1 Learning administration makes it easy to get work done faster, avoid repetitive task which leads to burn-out.

  Powershell can interact with active Directory, Azure, Office 365 SQL, VMware, AWS etc.